Villanova-AI/villanova_developers/docs/villanova09/tutorials/solution/pda-technical-guide.md

 ## Task Forms

 Widgets employ JSON Schema to dynamically create any forms they contain.
 JSON schemas are converted into React components using the `react-jsonshema-form` library.
-Entando's initial implementation utilizes Material UI components derived from the Material UI theme library (`rjsf-material-ui`) as a baseline, and includes templates, widgets and fields (`react-jsonshema-form` terms for forms components) that are specific to Entando.
+Villanova's initial implementation utilizes Material UI components derived from the Material UI theme library (`rjsf-material-ui`) as a baseline, and includes templates, widgets and fields (`react-jsonshema-form` terms for forms components) that are specific to Villanova.

 This section will introduce the basic form configuration, but if you would like to learn more, please refer to the `react-jsonshema-form` [documentation](https://react-jsonschema-form.readthedocs.io/en/latest/).